hzFishy/UnrealNotes/content/Unreal Engine/Editor Customization/Custom sections, menu entries and tabs.md

 - `UContentBrowserAssetContextMenuContext` // for an entry on the right click menu of an CB asset
 - `UAssetEditorToolkitMenuContext`
 - `USubobjectEditorMenuContext` // For a subobject entry (ex: component)
+- `ULevelEditorMenuContext` // for a menu on the main level toolbar

 # Tabs
 See https://github.com/aquanox/SubsystemBrowserPlugin/blob/main/Source/SubsystemBrowser/SubsystemBrowserModule.cpp#L49-L76.